Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 male vs female cat

 We hope these methods have been helpful to you in determining your cat’s gender.
-Although it’s sometimes hard to tell immediately, these methods can help you be sure of your cat’s gender before you decide on a name.
+Although it’s sometimes hard how to tell a male cat from a female cat, these methods can help you be sure of your cat’s sex before you decide on a name.

 Featured Image Credit: Sarah Fields Photography, Shutterstock